ivanov/vim-ipython/README.rst

 requires the old brittle ``ipy_vimserver.py`` instantiation, and since it uses just vim and python, it is platform independent (i.e. works even on windows, unlike the previous \*nix only solution).
-The requirements are IPython 0.11+ with zeromq capabilities, vim compiled with +python.
+The requirements are IPython 0.11 or newer with zeromq capabilities, vim compiled with +python.

 If you can launch ``ipython qtconsole`` or ``ipython kernel``, and ``:echo has('python')`` returns 1 in vim, you should be good to go.